Matthias-Mosthof/Complete-Server-Side-Rendered-App-NodeJS-Express-MongoDB-Mongoose/README.md

 - Express
 - MongoDB
 - Mongoose
+- PUG Templates
-  -> View Package.json for more details as I used a lot more NPM packages
+- -> View Package.json for more details as I used a lot more NPM packages

 # Source